Event tracking guide

 FirstDistro.track('feature_used', { feature: 'export' });

-Advanced patterns: For complex account grouping scenarios (multiple accounts, account switching), use setup() with the new account context when switching.
+Advanced patterns: For complex account grouping scenarios (multiple accounts, account switching), call setup() again with the new account context when switching.

 Handling logout